agn453/HI-TECH-Z80-C/README.md

 ZCRTCPM.AS has been updated to correct this).

-### Tidy up README and "#" in filenames

-Up until now, I've kept various replaced files in this repository by renaming them to include a hash (or octothorpe) "#" character in their names.
-You do not need these when you set-up your HI-TECH Z80 C system under CP/M.  In a future release these files will be removed to avoid confusion.
-GitHub is already tracking changes for us - and comparing releases will show them!

 ### Add source for DEHUFF and ENHUFF

 Andrey Nikitin has contributed the sources for the DEHUFF and ENHUFF